What Happens When an Employee Is Asked to Move From Hourly to Salary?

 In organizations where hourly and salary employees are employed, people view a move from an hourly or nonexempt position to a salary or exempt position as a promotion.
 But is such a move right for an employee?
+That is the most important question you need to answer—when offered the opportunity to move from hourly to salary.

 Union-represented employees often have protection for benefits such as their pension that exempt employees lack.